 My Education and Professional Background

-I have a BA in English Education from the University of Arizona, a Master of Education degree in Curriculum and Instruction from Northern Arizona University, and I reached ABD ("all but dissertation") status for my PhD in early American literature from Arizona State University.
-Since 2019-2020, I have been teaching Honors English at ACP and am finding more fulfillment and joy in my work than ever before!
+I have a BA in English Education from the University of Arizona and a Master of Education degree in Curriculum and Instruction from Northern Arizona University.
+Additionally, I reached ABD status ("all but dissertation") for my PhD in early American literature from Arizona State University.
+I have been teaching English for sixteen years and teaching Honors and AP here at ACP for 4 years.
+I am finding more fulfillment and joy in my work than ever before!

 My Educational Philosophy

 One thing of utmost importance to me is that I am learning along with my students through our shared readings and discussions.
 In this I aim to model the thrill of learning and its value for its own sake.